 Traditional Diet

-Dinner is typically a light meal, consumed early in the evening which allows plenty of time for digestion before bed.
+Dinner is usually a lighter meal, eaten early in the evening to allow plenty of time for digestion before bed.

-Plantains are high in potassium, fiber, carbohydrates, vitamin B6 and vitamin C.
+- Plantains are rich in potassium, fiber, and vitamins B6 and C.

 In other words, Nicoyans receive a healthy dose of vitamins in their daily diet.